To get off benzodiazepine (xanax, valium, klonapin, ativan, etc) can be extremely difficult, and for some, nearly impossible.

 As a result of taking your benzodiazepine, your body has an increased amount of exogenous (originating from outside of yourself) GABA and compensates by shutting down its own production of GABA.
-Therefore, when you start to try to wean off or taper down on your benzodiazepine, because your own natural production of GABA has been shut down, you suddenly find yourself with too low GABA and you may develop severe symptoms of withdrawal.
+Therefore, when you start to try to wean off or taper down on your benzodiazepine because your own natural production of GABA has been shut down, you suddenly find yourself with too low GABA and you may develop severe symptoms of withdrawal.

 Symptoms of benzodiazepine withdrawal typically emerge within 12-24 hours of your last dose.
-Initially you may experience what is called: “rebound” symptoms.
+Initially, you may experience what is called: “rebound” symptoms.
 The duration of this rebound period depends on which benzodiazepine you were taking, the dosage, and the duration of taking this medication.

 Next, you may start to suffer from benzodiazepine withdrawal syndrome.
 Which can last up to 2 weeks.
 Symptoms of benzodiazepine withdrawal syndrome may include:

 Sleep disturbance (insomnia), feelings of anger and irritability, increased tension and anxiety, panic attacks, body-wide tremor and shaking, increased sweating, difficulty in concentration, dry retching and nausea, weight loss, heart palpitations, headache, and muscular pain and stiffness.
-More severe symptoms may include: Seizures and even psychosis (hearing and seeing things that are not there and/or delusional thinking).
+More severe symptoms may include Seizures and even psychosis (hearing and seeing things that are not there and/or delusional thinking).

 Long term effects of benzodiazepines may occur from weeks to months and even years.
-We see long term effects more commonly in those who had taken high dose, short-acting benzodiazepines (like xanax)(1).
+We see long term effects more commonly in those who had taken a high dose, short-acting benzodiazepines (like xanax)(1).